 $ git clone https://github.com/restic/restic

-Cd to the restic directory:
+Cd into the restic directory:

 $ cd restic